 Sacraments of Confirmation and First Communion (Restored Order)

 Initiation is the word we use to describe the process of being welcomed into a group.
 The Sacraments of Initiation solemnly mark the full entrance of an individual into the Christian community.
 This initiation signifies that the person has died to sin and is reborn in Christ.
 Through Baptism, Confirmation, and the Eucharist, one becomes a full member of the Body of Christ, the Church.
 The restored order of Confirmation and First Communion highlights the primacy of the Eucharist as the fulfillment of Christian initiation.

 Additionally, many people ask why we now confirm children at such a young age since for many years, the teaching of Confirmation was for candidates to choose for themselves the faith that was chosen for them by their parents at Baptism.
 The sacramental theology of confirmation – and the reason the bishop is the ordinary minister of this sacrament – is that God is confirming, through the bishop, what the parish priest had celebrated at Baptism.
 God is choosing us and confirming, strengthening, and deepening the graces received at Baptism through the bishop, who claims us for the Church.

 Therefore, through the Sacrament of Confirmation, the bishop (or his delegate) confirms the sacramental journey of faith begun at baptism and initiates candidates into the Greater Church community.
 Through the celebration of the Eucharist, one continues the initiation process in becoming part of the Body of Christ – ever widening our reach of participation in our World Church.

-- All baptized MPB children in 3rd grade or above (by August 2018) who have celebrated their First Reconciliation AND
+- Registration is open to all baptized MPB children in 3rd grade or above (by August 2020) who have celebrated their First Reconciliation AND

 - Whose families are registered members of MPB Parish AND

-- Who register and pay the fee for Confirmation & First Communion by August 31, 2018 AND
+- Who register and pay the fee for Year 2 Sacramental Preparation AND

 Certified Baptismal Record